Supplement to Actualism

 For, because there are in fact no Aliens, the proposition There are Aliens that is expressed by ‘∃xAx’ has no witnesses, no objects that, by virtue of their actual or possible properties, make it true.
 Hence, unlike compositional accounts, one cannot further analyze (1*).

 The Iterated Modalities Objection

-However, perhaps the sacrifice of compositionality is not too high a price for the strong actualist to pay.
+However, perhaps the sacrifice of compositionality is not too high a price for the strict actualist to pay.
 After all, we understand quantification well enough from standard, nonmodal Tarskian semantics.
-And given strong actualism, it is no surprise that (1*) should be unanalyzable, for there are no possible Aliens to serve as witnesses to (1*).
+And given strict actualism, it is no surprise that (1*) should be unanalyzable, for there are no possible Aliens to serve as witnesses to (1*).
 The real goal of a semantics of modality is to provide a truth conditional analysis of our ordinary use of modal operators: specifically, to supply, for each sentence of our ordinary modal discourse, truth conditions expressible solely in terms of worlds and propositions in which no such modal operators occur.
 From that perspective, the unanalyzability of (1*) is unproblematic, as the important work has been done in analyzing the modal operator in (1).

 However, at this point Adams falls victim to the iterated modalities objection.
 Recall the following proposition:

 (7) Joseph Ratzinger could have had a son who could have become a priest